 Bessie Coleman Had A Dream

-In 1916 Coleman moved to Chicago, Ill., where she lived with her brothers and worked odd jobs while reading stories about pilots in World War I, which sparked her interest in aviation.
-Unfortunately for Coleman, African Americans, and Native Americans weren’t admitted to aviation schools in the United States.
+In 1916 Coleman moved to Chicago, Illinois, where she lived with her brothers and worked odd jobs while reading stories about pilots in World War I, which sparked her interest in aviation.
+Unfortunately for Coleman, African Americans and Native Americans weren’t admitted to aviation schools in the United States.

 One unlikely job led to Bessie Coleman to her dream.
 Working as a manicurist at the White Sox Barber Shop, she overheard customers reading and talking about female pilots in France.
 That gave her an idea.

 Coleman began saving money for pilot school and received additional funding from Jesse Binga – a prominent businessman and entrepreneur who become the wealthiest African American banker in Chicago.
 She also enrolled in French language classes at the Berlitz school in Chicago.